Katelyn Emerson

 “Amazing, incredible, and inspiring were just some of the adjectives I heard our members use to describe [Katelyn’s] seemingly effortless performance.”

-Lexington Chapter, American Guild of Organists, October 2012
+Lexington Chapter of The American Guild of Organists, October 2012

 Photo by Joseph Routon